Derek Sivers

 What next?

 If you had a web app in mind, start building it now.
-(OK, you can use shortcuts.)
+After you wrestle with using plain “vanilla” JavaScript, then learn React to see the shortcuts it gives you.

 If you want a good-paying job, you can get hired almost anywhere.
 Since you know the real JavaScript foundations more than most people, you’re very valuable.
 You can quickly learn whatever framework they’re using.